-The leader whose daughter was dead and the woman might be said to be hoping against hope.
-But their cases were not impossible for God, cf. Matt 19:26; Mk 9:23.10:27.
+The leader whose daughter was dead and the woman can be described as people hoping against hope.
+However their cases were not impossible for God, cf. Matt 19:26; Mk 9:23.10:27.
 With this in mind they searched for Jesus.
 Although one lost his daughter and the other ‘everything’, yet there was something remaining, their faith in God which was rewarded in today’s gospel.

 What about your own case?
 Never think it is hopeless.
-Always hold your faith in God who has answers to all situations firm.
+Always hold your faith in God who has the answer to all situations firm.

 Bible Reading: Ps 13:1-6; 23: 1-6.

 Thought for today: Nothing is hopeless with God.

 Let us pray: Lord, look favourably on the cries of all those who placed their trust in you – Amen.

 Visit our website: www.thepulpitonline.com

 Like us on Facebook: www.facebook.com/thepulpitonline